Table of Contents

 However, this transparent layer should only be noticeable when your cat is getting ready to sleep or during sleep.
 If you see this layer when your cat’s eyes are completely open during the day, then there is a problem.
 I suggest you consult your vet.

-The eye colors of cats that vary from green to yellow to chestnut may be a different color when they are only a few months old and then take a completely different color permanently during adulthood.
+The eye colors of cats that vary from green to yellow to chestnut.
+They might even be a different color when they are only a few months old and then take a completely different color permanently during adulthood.

 Do Cats See in the Dark?